Home ยป Noodles ยป Kalguksu (Korean Knife Cut Noodle Soup)

 • 1/2 tsp fine sea salt (or more to taste)

-• 300 g Kalguksu noodles or fresh ramen or udon noodles (10 ounces)
+• 300 g knife-cut noodles (kalguksu noodles), Store-bought is fine, or make homemade noodles if you prefer (10 ounces)

 • Some water to boil the noodles